gravito-framework/gravito/docs/en/guide/marketplace-standard.md

 # Plugin Marketplace Standard (GPS-001)

 To foster a healthy ecosystem, Gravito establishes the **Gravito Plugin Standard (GPS)**.
-This document outlines how to package, name, and distribute your Orbits and Satellites so they can be discovered by the CLI and future marketplace.
+This document outlines how to package, name, and distribute your Kinetic Modules and Satellites so they can be discovered by the CLI and future marketplace.

 ## 1. Naming Conventions

 To ensure discoverability on npm, please follow these naming patterns:

-### Orbits (Infrastructure)
+### Kinetic Modules (Infrastructure)
 *   Format: `gravito-orbit-<name>`
 *   Scoped: `@<scope>/gravito-orbit-<name>`
 *   Example: `gravito-orbit-redis`, `@my-org/gravito-orbit-payment`